eggmatters/backbone-conjoin/README.md

 ### Caveats and lessons learned

 I spent more time optimizing this library than I did writing it.
 And that's saying a lot because I didn't know much about backbone before I began this project.
 I would love to hear feedback on tips on optimization but, it is what it is.
 That being said, this is <i>not</i> an ideal solution for pulling large datasets.
 I attempted to background this process by using setTimeout(), I fetched things in batches when users weren't interacting with the datasets (between keystrokes.)
 But if you've read the "How it Works" section, you realize that this is a very intensive task O(N^n), which is bad.

+Also, most browsers limit the number of simultaneous ajax requests to somewhere around 6.
+That means if there are more than 6 elements in the joins array, your browser will wait for the first 6 to finish before starting the rest.
+In this day and age of distributed applications serverd via RESTful web services and single-page apps, limiting ajax requests to 6 is pretty absurd.

 So, the ideal solution for joining data like this is SQL.
 The problem with that is, you wind up polluting your server environment with what I like to call "Hairy queries" which are fun to write and admire, but can quickly ruin it for everybody.
 Also, complex joins like this are supported by MVC, but not encouraged.